RicardoDominguez/RL-Intro/README.md

 # Reinforcement Learning

-Repository dedicated to the implementation of several Reinforcement Learning methods in Python, with examples in OpenAI environments as well as performance comparisions.
+Repository dedicated to the implementation of several Reinforcement Learning methods in Python, exemplified by OpenAI environments.
+Some performance comparisions are included.

 Currently implemented: